 2 All illustrations are schematic representations and are not drawn to scale; dimensions, densities, and spatial relationships do not reflect actual physical or chemical proportions.

-3 Based on capture of 100 nM SpyTag, with 1 µRIU corresponding approximately to 1 RU.
+3 Based on the specific capture immobilization of 100 nM Spy-Tag, with 1 µRIU corresponding approximately to 1 RU.

-XanTec’s Strep-Tactin XT–modified (ST) sensor chips are coated with a bioinert (poly)carboxylate matrix pre-functionalized with a recombinant 52 kDa Strep-Tactin XT tetramer.
-Although a member of the avidin family, Strep-Tactin XT exhibits only weak micromolar affinity for biotin and is therefore not suitable for stable immobilization of biotinylated biomolecules.
-Instead, it binds the 3 kDa Twin-Strep-Tag (TST) sequence with exceptionally high picomolar affinity, displaying typical dissociation rates (koff) of ≤ 10−5 s−11,2.
+XanTec's Strep-Tactin XT-modified (ST) sensor chips are coated with a bioinert (poly)carboxylate matrix, pre-functionalized with a recombinant 52 kDa Strep-Tactin XT tetramer.
+Although a member of the avidin family, Strep-Tactin XT exhibits only weak micromolar affinity for biotin, making it unsuitable for stable immobilization of biotinylated biomolecules.
+However, it possesses exceptionally high picomolar affinity for the small 3 kDa Twin-Strep-Tag (TST) sequence, with typical dissociation rates (koff) of ≤ 10⁻⁵ s⁻¹.1,2 This allows defined, site-directed immobilization of TST fusion proteins under physiological conditions, ensuring uniform ligand orientation and preserving activity.

-XanTec offers three versions of Strep-Tactin XT–modified chips.
-The 2D STP chip provides superior diffusion properties, ideal for bulky analytes or weak binders with rapid kinetics.
-The STD200L and STHC200M chips enable higher immobilization densities for applications involving smaller analytes.
+XanTec offers three versions of Strep-Tactin XT–modified chips for SPR applications.
+The 2D STP chip provides superior diffusion properties, ideal for bulky analytes or weak binders with rapid kinetics, whereas the ST200L and STHC200M chips enable higher immobilization densities, well suited for smaller analytes.

 Key features: